 Few other examples of Technical Debt are code complexities, integration test failure, duplicate code or modules, and lack of automated tests.

 We can assume that a business will undergo technical debt at some point.
 But there could be red flag warnings, the expected causes that one can watch out for to avoid falling into the debt trap.
 Here’s one such list of possible reasons why technical debt occurs:

 Organizations in product development believe in the “just ship it” philosophy.They develop pressure on the Agile development team, who then choose to ignore the incoming bugs across past sprint cycles and instead move ahead with developing messy codes.
 This, in turn, leads to increased technical debt as the existing inconsistencies in the code are left unattended.

 2. Misinterpreted Definition of Done

-In Agile, “Definition of Done,” implies — a pre-decided list of tasks that need to be completed before considering a user story to be complete.
-Agile teams often consider a user story to be done once it is passed on to the QA testing team or once the feature is launched in the market.
+In Agile, “Definition of Done” implies — a pre-decided list of tasks that need to be completed before considering a user story to be complete.
+Agile teams often consider a user story in agile to be done once it is passed on to the QA testing team or once the feature is launched in the market.